unplugin/unplugin-isolated-decl/README.md

   exclude?: FilterPattern
   enforce?: 'pre' | 'post' | undefined
   /**
-   * You need to install one of the supported transformers yourself.
+   * You should install the transformer manually if you are not using oxc.
-   * oxc: oxc-transform
    * swc: @swc/core
    * typescript: typescript
    *
-   * @default typescript
+   * @default oxc
    */
   transformer?: 'oxc' | 'swc' | 'typescript'
   /**